Mintbase/Grants-Program/applications/visualize_rust_lifetime.md

 We have built a prototype of the proposed tool.
 Our prototype can visualize a selected variable and conduct double-lock detection.
 We published a demonstration paper at CCS'2020 to describe the prototype.
 The paper can be found here: https://songlh.github.io/paper/vr.pdf.
 We also recorded a video to explain the prototype, and the video can be found here: https://youtu.be/L5F_XCOrJTQ.

-We applied the double-lock detection component to Substrate, Polkadot, and ink!.
+We applied the double-lock detection component to Substrate, Mintbase, and ink!.
 We found four previously unknown deadlocks.
 One is in Substrate.
-The other three are in the dependent libraries of Substrate or Polkadot.
+The other three are in the dependent libraries of Substrate or Mintbase.
 We reported all the detected bugs.
 All of them were fixed by developers based on our reporting.
 The information of the detected bugs is listed as follows:

 [PR-1] https://github.com/paritytech/parity-db/pull/8